Henry A. Paz

 OverviewAI-generated summary

-Henry A. Paz's research investigates the influence of diet and environmental factors on the gut microbiome and host physiology, with a focus on metabolic health and disease.
-His work has explored how dietary components, such as blueberries, can ameliorate vascular complications in diabetic mice, potentially by modulating the gut microbiome and reducing harmful metabolites like trimethylamine N-oxide.
-Paz also studies the effects of heat stress on the intestinal barrier and inflammatory signals in dairy calves, as well as hormonal influences on the bovine vaginal microbiota during maternal nutrient restriction.
-He employs strategies such as antibiotic-induced gut microbiota depletion to study diet-derived microbial metabolites.
-Paz has published 54 papers, accumulating 1,032 citations, and holds an h-index of 14.
-He collaborates with several researchers at the University of Arkansas for Medical Sciences, including Umesh D. Wankhade, with whom he has co-authored 22 publications.
+Henry A. Paz's research investigates the intricate relationships between diet, the gut microbiome, and host physiology, with a particular focus on metabolic health and inflammatory processes.
+His work has explored how dietary interventions, such as blueberry supplementation, can mitigate vascular complications in diabetic mice by modulating the gut microbiota and reducing harmful metabolites like trimethylamine N-oxide.
+Paz has also examined the impact of environmental factors, such as heat stress, on the intestinal barrier and microbial communities in dairy calves.
+Additionally, his research has delved into the effects of feeding frequencies on the behavior and microbial composition of cattle.
+His scholarship metrics include an h-index of 14, with 55 total publications and over 1,000 citations.
+He has collaborated extensively with colleagues at the University of Arkansas for Medical Sciences, including Umesh D. Wankhade (22 shared publications), James D. Sikes (6 shared publications), and Anna‐Claire Pilkington (5 shared publications).

 Metrics